ciarantr/elite-fitness/.github/DESIGN.md

 In adherence to industry standards, meticulous mockups were created for mobile, tablet, and desktop dimensions.
 Figma, a vector graphics editor and prototyping tool, was employed for the purpose of designing the website mockups.
-The Figma design file can be accessed in the docs/design/mockups-high-fidelity/figma/elite-fitness.fig directory.
+The Figma design file can be accessed in the root directory inside [docs/design/figma](../docs/design/figma/Elite-Fitness.fig).
 I have provided a table to view the mockups & drop down menus to view the mockups for each page.

 | Page                              | Mobile                                                                                                         | Tablet                                                                                                         | Desktop                                                                                                         |